-Seeking insight into what’s coming down the pike for job seekers, I’ve been talking to a lot of job seekers, recruiters, hiring managers, and my fellow career experts about what to expect in 2019.
+Seeking insight into what’s coming down the pike for job seekers, we’ve been talking to a lot of job seekers, recruiters, hiring managers, and my fellow career experts about what to expect.

-Through that lens, what’s in store for job seekers in 2019?
+Through that lens, what’s in store for job seekers?

 > Social Media